lgondara/qa_gen/iclr_bp_v2.md

 With all the hype surrounding Generative AI, there is enormous pressure to throw an LLM at every text processing problem.
 We found this to be computationally wasteful, prone to hallucinations, and often less effective than simpler methods.

-We advocate for a **Pragmatic Hybrid Architecture**—a waterfall approach where data flows through progressively more sophisticated models.
+We advocate for a **Pragmatic Hybrid Architecture**: a waterfall approach where data flows through progressively more sophisticated models.

 ```mermaid
 graph TD